-The Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) is administering the fund.
+The Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) administers the fund.
 An assessment and advisory committee has been appointed to assess and recommend applications for funding.
-The committee includes representatives from the department, Redland City Council and QYAC .
+The committee includes representatives from the department, Redland City Council and QYAC.

-- establish the fund’s advisory and assessment committee
+- establishing the fund’s advisory and assessment committee

-- report to the North Stradbroke Island Economic Transition Strategy Implementation Committee
+- reporting to the North Stradbroke Island Economic Transition Strategy Implementation Committee

 Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC)